maciej-ka/learning-notes/docker.md

 to persist or affect the host

 #### 2.1.2 Introducing the Docker container platform
+docker was first convienent container solution

+Docker allows to distribute package via publich repository

+image
+something you package you application and its environment contains app, whole filesystem and additional metadata

+registry
+enables place to store and exchange images certain registries are public, while other are private only

+container
+an started image
+a normal process running in host operating system but isolated container is usually resource restricted

 ## Complete Intro to Containers, v2
 https://frontendmasters.com/workshops/complete-intro-containers-v2/